schollz/kiki/doc/content/overview.md

 All the Letters are stored in a [bbolt database](https://github.com/asdine/storm) in `$HOME/.kiki/letters.db`.
 This file contains unsealed Envelopes, so it will never be shared.
 To further ensure privacy you can enable `StoreLettersInMemory=true` in the configuration file to keep the database in memory (and rebuild on each startup).
 My [tests](https://gist.github.com/schollz/f08282396a8b184e30dddbe2422ba88a) determine that loading data from files in a database is about 70x faster than find and loading files from a file system.

+Letters can have up to 3 "Channels".
+Channels are hashtags that indicate the group that this message should belong.
+Channels are determined by the last three hashtags by [using Regex](https://regex101.com/r/voKb2s/1).

 #### Assigning name / profile / profile picture